The Ring

 Be prepared to run long stretches at The Ring in between aid stations.
 For those of you who have run VHTRC events before, even the Fat Ass runs tend to provide everything you might need at an aid station.
 If you have special requirements, there is the above-mentioned runner bag option for you.
 You may have crew come out to follow you around, and even to run some with you if they can arrange their own transportation.
 But crew should be aware that the Ring Leaders will almost surely press them into more general checkpoint duties - particularly shuttling runner bags forward.
 So they should be forewarned of that likelihood.

-There will be some aid at the Milford Gap crossing of the trail (mile 13.2).
-This will be mostly a water pit stop for the runners.
-The biggest mistake runners appear to make it getting behind in their fluids early, so take full advantage of this water stop in the middle of the opening 25 mile stretch of The Ring.
-The first full aid station where you will encounter your roving runner bag with be at Camp Roosevelt at mile 25, so plan accordingly.
-The other official checkpoints are listed below, and if all goes according to plan, your runner bag will be waiting for you at each of them through Woodstock.
+The first full aid station, where you will encounter your roving runner bag, will be at Camp Roosevelt at mile 25, so plan accordingly.
+The other official checkpoints are listed below, and if all goes according to plan, your runner bag will be waiting for you at each of them (through Woodstock Tower).
 We will not shuttle your bag to the last aid station at Powells Fort Camp, but instead will return it to the finish at Signal Knob after the aid station at Woodstock closes.
 Plan accordingly!

 Checkpoints